amzn/amazon-frustration-free-setup-certification-tool/README.md

 * Num of iterations

 **-x**
-* Use it to stop the execution if any iteration failed
+* Use it to stop the execution if any iteration failed (it's recommended)

 **Examples:**

-Run 10 iterations against BSS device named "First switch" and stop the execution if any iteration failed
+Run 10 iterations against Matter device named "First switch" and stop the execution if any iteration failed
 ```
-(<your_venv_name>) pytest --ffs_type=BSS --name_of_dut="First switch" --count=10 -x
+(<your_venv_name>) pytest --ffs_type=MSS --name_of_dut="First switch" --count=10 -x
 ```
 Run 5 iterations against ZSS device named "First light" and continue the execution if some iterations failed
 ```